codebyfire/slackquizbot/README.md

 # Slack Quizbot

-A NodeJS module using Slack's RTM to allow a Slack bot to host user-generated quizzes in your Slack channels.
-A few quizzes come included but you can create your own quizzes at [Slack Quizbot Quiz Generator](codebyfire.github.io/slackquizbotbuilder)
+A NodeJS module using Slack's RTM to allow a Slack bot to run quizzes in your Slack channel.
+There are some quizzes included come included but you can create your own quiz with the [Slack Quizbot Quiz Builder](codebyfire.github.io/slackquizbotbuilder)

 ## Requirements
 * Slack bot - instructions on how to create a bot for your team at https://api.slack.com/bot-users